This is a guest post by Prudence Sinclair.

 Ask How They May Be Reached After Hours

 In case of a medical issue, it’s important that you be able to get in touch with your doctor.
 Each will have their own preference for how they should be reached after hours, so be sure to know their system in advance.
 One less thing to worry about.

 Use Electronic Health Records to Stay Informed

 Find out if your doctors office uses electronic health records (EHRs).
 Most should nowadays.
 Find out how you can access the portal.
-This will make it incredibly easy for you to review your records and prescriptions, so you can purchase your medicine at this helpful site with just the prescription from the portal.
+This will make it incredibly easy for you to review your records and prescriptions, so you can purchase your medicine at this with just the prescription from the portal.

 Don’t Complain – Share Your Concern

 Try and think of things from your doctor’s point of view.
 All day long he or she deals with patients who are in some kind of pain or distress, and a lot of their grumpiness gets dumped on the doctor.
 All day.
 Every day.
 So don’t go into your appointment with a complaint – rather try and go in with a concern you have.

 For instance, it’s natural to go in and complain that you are having trouble sleeping.
 But what’s more important is to share your main concerns about your lack of sleep: you have trouble at work or have issues taking care of your kids, etc. if you don’t share your concerns, you don’t give your doctor a chance to respond to them.

 All relationships require work, and the one you have with your doctor is no different.
 Again, if he or she is just not jiving or listening to you, I urge you to look for someone you feel comfortable with and can fully trust.
 But, if you like your doctor but feel that things could be going better, please try the tips I’ve outlined.
 They have worked for me and countless others I’ve coached, and they can help you build better rapport with everyone on your healing team.

 Create a dream healing team.
 Make sure it full of people you love to visit and who enhance you on your wellness journey.